juanzandev/sentiment_analysis_tool/README.md

 Options/Ideas:

 1. Website where comment section of a tweet is used to figure out the reception of the tweet.
+2. Natalia Assignment: Learn how to use NTLK library in Python, and the basics on Natural Language processing.
+Learn how to train a model with the data set we downloaded.
+Also, help me with my room hehe :D
-2. Compare the training set, to test Vader's accuracy.
+3. Compare the training set, to test Vader's accuracy.
-3. Based on reviews (how people felt), give a movie a review.
+4. Based on reviews (how people felt), give a movie a review.
-4. Twitter summary of comment section bot.
+5. Twitter summary of comment section bot.

 Youtube series: https://www.youtube.com/watch?v=LQQbW3Pve5U&list=PLS1QulWo1RIZDws-_0Bfw5FZFmQJWtMl1